iAmitPandey/-Life-Skills-track-Amit/preventionOfSexualHarassment.md

 ## 2. What would you do in case you face or witness any incident or repeated incidents of such behaviour?

-- I will talk to senior about the issue.
+- I will report to senior about the issue.

 ## 3. What Does Bullying and Harassment Mean for You and Your Workplace?